 Socrates, in the Protagoras, suggests that all desire and hence all motivation in human beings is a matter of a belief or judgement about the good.
 If knowledge of the good is not innate, the lover of wisdom might know what the virtues are, know what is appropriate in the situation, but lack the desire to do it because he does not believe the good life is the virtuous life.

 Further, the Theory of Recollection itself requires argument.
 The epistemological and ontological theses are clearly questionable.

-Socrates, in the Meno, introduces the Theory of Recollection as something suggested by "priests and priestesses."
+In the Meno, Socrats introduces the Theory of Recollection as something suggested by "priests and priestesses."
 But it is important to see that the theory is part of the prior rationalist tradition.
-If some knowledge is innate, as the theory maintains, then this knowledge is not formed and maintained in the exercise of the cognition that constitutes "experience."
+If some knowledge is innate, then this knowledge is not formed and maintained in the exercise of the cognition that constitutes "experience."